beZong/beZong/README.md

 ##Approach
-Studying many softwares, to figure out how much I can benefit from the open source world.
-Below is just a subset from my memos.
+Studying many softwares, to figure out how much I can benefit from those open source projects and some master-piece closed-source programs.
+Below is just a subset from my memo.

 The most important sources are:

 * http://alternativeto.net/
 * http://openhub.net/